lrgresearch/gpaw-tools/development/inputfilekeywords.md

 ### Relax_cell
 #### Keyword type
-Python List of Logical values
+Python List of Logical Values

 #### Description
-This keyword controls the hich components of strain will be relaxed.
-There are six independent components indicating the strain are relaxed or not.
+This keyword controls which components of strain will be relaxed.
+Six independent components indicate whether the strain is relaxed or not.
 Here:

 * True = relax to zero
 * False = fixed

-And these six independent components are in order:
+These six independent components are in order:

 * EpsilonX
 * EpsilonY